temporalio/documentation/docs/use-cases-provisioning.md

 ## Motivation

-Provisioning resources on a public or hybrid cloud is a potentially long-running operation with many possibilities for intermittent failures.
+Provisioning resources depends on a series of potentially long-running operations with many possibilities for intermittent failures.
 While existing deployment tools support simple operations, many scenarios may still require a custom provisioning flow:

 - Automatic infrastructure provisioning for a new customer in multi-tenant environments.
 - Particularly large deployments when tens or even hundreds of thousands of resources should be configured.